kevin-medina-jake/jake-tienda-frontend/WARP.md

 ## Project Overview

 Jake Tienda Electrónica is a Next.js 15 e-commerce application for an electronic/audio equipment store in Colombia.
 The application features product browsing, filtering, shopping cart functionality, and payment integration with PayU.
-It uses Strapi CMS as the backend content management system.

 ## Development Commands